2002-2005 Dodge Ram 1500 Quad Cab

-If you like the sound of the factory system, but it's just not loud enough for you, you might consider JL Audio's Clean Sweep or some other factory sound processor.
+If you like the sound of the factory system, but it's just not loud enough for you, you might consider a factory sound processor.
 This type of processor allows you to tie an amp (and even speakers) into your factory radio, for a big boost in performance.

 Tools needed: Phillips screwdriver, flat blade screwdriver, panel tool.

 It's relatively easy to retain your Dodge Ram's steering wheel audio controls when you install a new stereo.
 When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel audio controls work with your new receiver.

 Replacing your factory speakers>

 Depending on the model, your Dodge Ram will have factory speakers in the front doors, the dash, and the rear doors.

 The Ram's front door panel will hold 5-1/4" or 6-1/2" speakers (Crutchfield Research Photo)